fetchrobotics/docs/source/care_and_feeding.rst

    uses.
 While this is not always feasible, it will slow the rate at which individual battery cells get out of balance.

-4. When doing heavily cycling of batteries, leave charge batteries for extra long period of time at least once a week.
+4. When doing heavily cycling of batteries, leave the batteries charging for an extra long period of time, at least once a week.
    Even though the batteries may be fully charged, leaving the batteries on charger for longer period of time will help balance out differences in individual cell voltages that accumulate over time.
-   This not as important when batteries or only discharged small amounts for each use.
+   This not as important when batteries are only discharged small amounts during each use.

 5. Keep robot cool.
 Cool batteries age less than warm ones.